Rezső Kasztner: Negotiations

 During the summer of 1944, Kasztner repeatedly met with Adolf Eichmann, who was in charge of deporting Hungary's 800,000-strong Jewish community to Auschwitz in occupied Poland.
+He was introduced to Eichmann by two Jews involved in rescue: Joel Brand and possibly his wife Hansi Brand.
+Soon thereafter Eichmann sent Joel Brand to Turkey to negotiate the Goods for Blood affair.

 They reached an agreement that some 1,685 Jews would be spared for a price of $1,000 per head.
 Most of the passengers could not raise the funds themselves, so Kasztner auctioned off 150 places to wealthy Jews in order to pay for the others.

 In addition, SS officer Kurt Becher, Heinrich Himmler's envoy, insisted that 50 seats be reserved for the families of individuals who had personally paid him for favors, at the sum of approximately $25,000 per person.
 Becher wanted to get the price per head increased to $2,000 but Himmler set the price at $1,000.
-The total value of the ransom was estimated by the Jewish community to be 8,600,000 Swiss francs, though Becher himself valued it at only 3,000,000 Swiss francs.
+The total value of the ransom was estimated by the Jewish community to be 8,600,000 Swiss francs, ($2,494,000 USD) though Becher himself valued it at only 3,000,000 Swiss francs ($870,000 USD.)

 Breaking his agreement, Eichmann had the passengers on the train sent to Belsen concentration camp.
 However, in the end, the passengers were saved by being transported to neutral Switzerland in two contingents, in August and December 1944 respectively.

 They included the Rabbi Joel Teitelbaum, the writer Béla Zsolt, the psychiatrist Leopold Szondi, the opera singer Dezső Ernster, the artist István Irsai, and other intellectuals, scientists, religious leaders, and political activists, but also people who were neither rich nor prominent, not least a group of Polish orphans.
-The passengers were ultimately released after a large ransom payment arranged by Yitzchak Sternbuch, a Swiss Orthodox Jew and Recha Sternbuch's husband.
+Large number of passengers were ultimately released after a ransom payment arranged by Yitzchak Sternbuch, a Swiss Orthodox Jew and Recha Sternbuch's husband.